Benz-Developement-FiveM/benz-useableitemsV2/README.md

 --| Creator: Benz |--
 --|Script: benz-uesableitemsv2|--
 Edible items for qb-core.
-Makes it so you have more food in your server.
+Makes it so you have more items in your server.
+Including foo/drinks/alcahol, hunting, hacking, usbs, ids, memberships, mechanic, illegal, materials, drugs, etc

 REQUIREMENTS: